Didericis/permissions-mixin/README.md

 This is a mixin for meteor's [mdg:validated-method](https://github.com/meteor/validated-method).
 It uses the [alanning:roles](https://github.com/alanning/meteor-roles) package and allows you to define what users with what roles are allowed or denied use of your method, and under what conditions.

-If you do not need to check for special conditions and would like a simpler way to check to see if a user is permitted to use certain methods, check out [tunifight:loggedin-mixin](https://atmospherejs.com/tunifight/loggedin-mixin).

 ## Install

 ```sh